 Understand the causes of vertical diplopia

-To confidently assess a patient with vertical diplopia, it is important to understand several concepts:
+To confidently assess a patient with vertical diplopia, it is essential to understand several concepts:

 The biomechanics and neuroanatomy of vertically acting extraocular muscles

-The reward of asking the patient a few questions, but very informative questions that can locate the diminished extraocular muscle even before the physical exam begins.
+The reward asks the patient a few informative questions that can locate the diminished extraocular muscle even before the physical exam begins.

-Also the convenience and pitfalls of various time-honored clinical testing techniques that are routinely used to assess the primary complaint of viewing two images one above or diagonally apart from one another.
+Also, the convenience and pitfalls of various time-honored clinical testing techniques routinely used to assess the primary complaint of viewing two images one above or diagonally apart from one another.

 Extraocular Muscles: Anatomy and Biomechanics

-The eyes are located in the orbits, two symmetrical bony cavities of the skull that are located on each side of the nasal root.
-The standard set of six extraocular muscles (MOEs) moves the eye in the horizontal, vertical, oblique, and rotary planes.
+The eyes are located in the orbits, two symmetrical bony cavities of the skull on each side of the nasal root.
+The standard six extraocular muscles (MOEs) move the eye in the horizontal, vertical, oblique, and rotary planes.

-The internal rectus (MR) and lateral rectus (RL) advance from the orbital apex along the medial and lateral aspects of the globe, respectively, to adduct and sequester the globe in all positions of the globe. horizontal gaze.
+The internal rectus (MR) and lateral rectus (RL) advance from the orbital apex along with the medial and lateral aspects of the globe, respectively, to adduct and sequester the globe in all positions of the globe.
+Horizontal gaze.

 It advances at a 23-degree angle to the medial wall of the orbit and joins the globe superiorly.
-With the eye sequestered at 23 degrees, the plane of the sarcoplasmic reticulum (SR) is parallel to the anterior vertical anterior plane of the globe.
+With the eye sequestered at 23 degrees, the sarcoplasmic reticulum (SR) plane is parallel to the anterior vertical anterior plane of the globe.

 In the primary gaze position, the movement is combined elevation and more slight intorsion adduction; adduction results from the midline of the muscle belly medial to the center of rotation of the globe with the eye in the primary position.

-The superior oblique (OS) muscle originates from the orbital apex and advances along the superior medial wall of the orbit to the trochlea, where it becomes tendinous.
+The superior oblique (SO) muscle originates from the orbital apex and advances along the superior medial wall of the orbit to the trochlea, where it becomes tendinous.

 It passes dorsally over the globe, ventral to the sarcoplasmic reticulum muscle, and inserts into the posterotemporal sclera.

-As the reflected tendon delivers the direction of force to the scleral surface, the movement of the eye varies with respect to the plane of the tendon insertion of the superior oblique.
+As the reflected tendon delivers the direction of force to the scleral surface, the eye’s movement varies concerning the plane of the tendon insertion of the superior oblique.